tajinderchana/JamfPro-Browser-Configuration/README.md

  Once **Save** has been clcked this will be applied to all devices in scope.

  6. To test the settings in Google Chrome navigate to **chrome://policy/**.
-Here you will find all the settings that have been applied to Google Chrome
+Here you will find all the settings that have been applied to Google Chrome.

 ## Prerequisites
 The application needs to be pre installed on the endpoint.
 As Google Chrome has been used in this example, the install can be done via a policy using this script [Link](https://github.com/tajinderchana/JamfPro-Custom-Schema/raw/main/DownloadChrome.sh).

-It would be recomended that auto updates are enabled for Google Chrome by running this script [Link](https://github.com/hjuutilainen/adminscripts/raw/master/chrome-enable-autoupdates.py)
+It would be recomended that auto updates are enabled for Google Chrome by running this script [Link](https://github.com/hjuutilainen/adminscripts/raw/master/chrome-enable-autoupdates.py).